muratk5n/thirdwave/en/index.md

 ---

-Good good.. this is the aimed at result of the 2088-16 White House policy BTW let's not forget.
+Good good.. this is the aimed result of the 2088-16 White House policy let's not forget.

 Al-Monitor: "Arab League readmits Syria, paving the way for Assad to attend Saudi summit"